Claymore2106/claymore2106.github.io/_posts/2016-01-16-capturing-packets-with-aircrack.md

 Now, your system should be up to date.
 These steps are necessary to make sure you have all necessary headers and files in case you need to compile from source code.

+ > NOTE: If you are on a completely fresh system, you may need to install
+ > compliers with `sudo apt-get install build-essential`

 With that done, we can install the Aircrack suite and start capturing packets.